-A Rule Book module contains a set of instructions for front line operating personnel such as drivers, signallers and shunters which would apply across the main line network and manage safety across the interface between train operators and the infrastructure manager.
+A Rule Book module contains a set of instructions for front line operating personnel such as drivers, signallers and shunters.
+These would apply across the main line network and manage safety across the interface between train operators and the infrastructure manager.

 A Rule Book handbook contains a set of instructions that are carried out by other personnel holding a particular competency in relation to staff protection, engineering activity or operation of equipment.

-An information handbook does not contain rules to directly manage safety of operations, but instead contains background information on the topic covered, including instructions on the general operation of any equipment dealt with.
+An information handbook does not contain rules to directly manage safety of operations.
+Instead these contain background information on the topic covered, including instructions on the general operation of any equipment dealt with.
 Associated with the Rule Book are a number of Information Handbooks on: